 You must do this within 56 days of receiving the original decision.
 Your review should set out any factual inaccuracies or reasons why you think the CICA has misunderstood your claim and which has led to a lower award.

 The Review Application will be looked at by another CICA officer, who was not involved in your original claim.
 The new CICA officer will read your Application for Review.
 You will not have the opportunity to present your evidence in person.

 The CICA will prepare a final decision and you will be notified by letter.
 Occasionally a review can lead to a less favourable award, or the original award may be unchanged.

-At Robsonshaw we can assist you to prepare a written review.
+Robsonshaw can assist you to prepare a written CICA review.

 If you are still unhappy with the award following a CICA review, or you disagree with the reasoning behind it, you can appeal.

-An appeal is made to the First Tier Tribunal (Criminal Injuries Compensation).
+An appeal is made to the First-tier Tribunal (Criminal Injuries Compensation).
 The Tribunal Service is not part of the CICA.
-It is independent and is responsible ensuring that CICA decisions are correct, fair and properly implement the law.
+It is independent and is responsible for ensuring that CICA decisions are correct, fair and properly implement according to the law.

 An appeal must be made within 90 days of receiving the final review decision letter from CICA.

-Often the CICA will disagree with your appeal and may present its own response.
-If so you will have a further month to submit any further documents and answer the points made by the CICA.
+The CICA will often disagree with your appeal and may present its own response.
+If so, you will have a further month to submit any further documents and answer the points made by the CICA.